Shoun1/Stocks_ARIMA/README.md

-# 📈 Stock Price Prediction Web App
+Stock Price Prediction Web App

 This project is a simple web application that predicts stock prices using a machine learning model.
-It uses historical stock data and applies regression techniques to forecast the closing price.
+It uses historical stock price data of LIC dataset and applies regression techniques to forecast the closing price.
 The app is built using **Python**, **Django**, and **Matplotlib**, and includes an integrated ML model for predictions.

-## ⚙️ Tech Stack
+Tech Stack

 - Python 3.10
 - Django